Hema23294/Anomaly-Detection-using-Autoencoders/README.md

 (I will not be uploading the dataset due to competition rules)

 To detect anomalies I used autoencoders in PyTorch.
-Using the the reconsrtuction error and the no. of values that went beyond the threshold the anomalies were detected.
+Using the the reconstruction error and the no. of values that went beyond the threshold the anomalies were detected.

 Formula: X_test_predicted - X_test > Reconstruction error threshold